Textualize/rich-cli/README.md

 Rich-cli is a command line toolbox for fancy output in the terminal, built with [Rich](https://github.com/Textualize/rich).

-Rich-cli can syntax highlight a large number of file types in the terminal, with specialized rendering for Markdown and JSON files.
-The `rich` command also provides an interface to console text rendering with many options to format and style your output.
+Use the `rich` command to highlight a large number of file types in the terminal, with specialized rendering for Markdown and JSON files.
+Additionally you can markup and format text from the command line, with color and style.

 ![splash image](./imgs/rich-cli-splash.jpg)